JohnWL/reverse-polish-calculator/README.md

 ## Future Possible Additions
 - Stricter input field validation to prevent non-numeric characters from being entered.
 - Add a calculator button interface.
+- Add more functionality for floats and decimals.
 - More descriptive error messages and error checks.
 - More test modules to cover possible use cases.